 If you are looking to visit the Mamanucas in your time in Fiji.
 Island Spirit will be happy to help you find eco lodges and family run accommodation for your stay.
 You can view a selection of our Fiji eco escapes here.

 Further north of the Mamanuca Island’s is Fiji’s YASAWA Islands where Manta Rays are commonly spotted.
 Stunning coral gardens, spectacular swim throughs, amazing reef walls and over a thousand species of marine life are just some of the things you’re likely to experience in the Yasawa’s.

 Between the months of May to October you can experience the Manta Ray close up as they glide majestically through the waters around Mantaray island Resort.
 Fascinated by the swimmers, manta ray will frequently perform graceful aquabatic displays.
 Magical somersaults and loop the loops.

 FIJI’S CORAL COAST

 The Coral Coast is a 50 mile stretch of beaches and bays along the Queen’s Highway between Nadi and Suva on Fiji’s main island, Viti Levu.
-As the name suggests, the region is named for the large fringing reef that greets you from the shoreline.
+The Coral Coast, where we were working for our May and June 2017 Coral Gardening trips, is (as the name suggests) the largest fringing reef in Fiji.